mehulsuresh/Transfer-Learning/README.md

 		git clone https://github.com/mehulsuresh/Transfer-Learning
 		cd Transfer-Learning

-3. Download and prep the dataset by downloading the image and storing the based on their classes. eg.
+3. Download and prep the dataset by downloading the image dataset and storing them based on their classes. eg.

 		ls tf_files/car_photos